The Best Reading Chairs for Every Nook Inside Your Home

 Best Traditional: Pottery Barn Carlisle Upholstered Tightback Armchair

-Fabric: When deciding between the many upholstery options out there, Catherine Dash, Domino’s market editor, recommends a clear-eyed approach that’s focused on function in addition to looks.
-“Truly consider your home circumstances” to ensure that the piece will last for years to come, she advises.
-If you have kids or pets, for example, Dash says to avoid more fussier fabrics like silk, shearling, and mohair and look instead for a performance upholstery that’s resistant to stains and wear.
-Most fabrics will include a blend of natural fibers (like cotton or wool) and synthetic fibers to increase the durability and cleanability.
-If you want to take durability to the next level, look for an indoor-outdoor fabric such as Sunbrella, or pretreat the fabric with a stain protector like Scotchguard.
+When deciding between the many upholstery options out there, we recommend a clear-eyed approach that’s focused on function in addition to looks.
+To ensure your chosen piece will last for years to come, consider your current lifestyle.
+If you have kids or pets, for example, it’s probably in your best interest to avoid fussier fabrics like silk, shearling, and mohair.
+Performance upholstery, on the other hand, will be more resistant to stains and wear.
+Our favorites are blends, which offer the best of both worlds when it comes to natural fibers (like cotton or wool) and synthetic fibers (like polyester) designed with cleanability and durability in mind.

-Base material: With a chair, a solid foundation is essential.
-Dash recommends looking for frames and legs that are made from either solid wood, metal, or a combination of the two.
+With a chair, a solid foundation is essential.
+Look for frames and legs that are made from either solid wood, metal, or a combination of the two.
 These materials set the standard for long-term stability and beat out lower-cost options like manufactured wood (also known as MDF).
-“Since you’ll be curling up with a book in this chair, you want something that feels sturdy and solid,” she says.